The Barn Theatre, Southwick Community Centre

-DD writes: “I first encountered the play as a drama student playing the wronged Duke of Milan.
-It has always been a difficult play to classify: is it a comedy. a romance or a tale of revenge?
+DD writes: “I first encountered the play as a drama student playing the wronged Duke of Milan, Prospero.
+It has always been a difficult play to classify: is it a comedy, a romance or a tale of revenge?
 There are melancholic moments and moments of beauty all set within a magical island.
 This very ambiguity is what attracts me to the play and it means there is something for everyone when watching.
-At that time Miranda’s greeting “Oh brave new world” seemed perhaps less ironic than it does to me today – but the themes of hope and forgiveness are just as powerful.
-As Shakespeare’s farewell to the stage it is also very moving in showing a man ready to put down his pen after a life of creating magic.
+At the time Miranda’s greeting of ‘Oh brave new world’ seemed perhaps less ironic than it does to me today – but the themes of hope and forgiveness are just as powerful.
+As Shakespeare’s farewell to the stage it is also very moving in showing a man ready to put down his pen after a life of creating magic.”

 Publication: Shoreham Herald

 Publication Data: June 21 2018 issue – Guide Section – p43

 Text Header: Magical atmosphere will be key